nfdi4plants/nfdi4plants.github.io/src/content/news/2020-10-22-DataPLANT-is-happy-to-annouce-a-project-coordinator.md

 ---
 date: 2020-10-22
 title: DataPLANT is happy to annouce a project coordinator
+preview-text: The DataPLANT NFDI was able to convince Cristina, a highly skilled person about to graduate in fundamental plant research as a project coordinator.
 ---

 The DataPLANT NFDI was able to convince Cristina, a highly skilled